skade/lazers/lazers-replicator/src/lib.md

 first.
 We label all states by using zero sized structs.
 They only serve as information for the type system.

+Connections between states are implemented using the `From` trait, aliased as `TransitionFrom`.

 ```rust
 trait State {}